-When asked by Newsday about the lack of presence in Long Island's predominantly minority communities, representatives from only three of the 12 companies responded: Daniel Gale Sotheby's, Coldwell Banker Residential Brokerage on Long Island, and RE/MAX LLC.A spokesperson for Daniel Gale Sotheby's responded that the company had "grown over the years to over 28 locations.
+When asked by Newsday about the lack of presence in Long Island's predominantly minority communities, representatives from only three of the 12 companies responded: Daniel Gale Sotheby's, Coldwell Banker Residential Brokerage on Long Island, and RE/MAX LLC.284A spokesperson for Daniel Gale Sotheby's responded that the company had "grown over the years to over 28 locations.
 While they are not in every community, we look forward to expanding into many more locations in the years to come."
 Coldwell Banker's spokesperson told Newsday that the firm's "market share has steadily increased year over year from 2016 through 2018 collectively, in communities [Newsday] named: Elmont, Freeport, Hempstead, Roosevelt and Uniondale."
 A RE/MAX representative stated that the company operated a franchise in Freeport from 2000 to 2010 and in Hempstead from 2005 to 2017, also stating "[w]e do not share actual figures of this nature but can confirm RE/MAX agents have had many listings and have closed transactions in each and every one of these neighborhoods in the past year."
+287

-&lt;sup>283Long Island Divided, supra note 1.
+283Long Island Divided, supra note 1.

 These 12 large firms have controlled more than 50% of the listings across Long Island, but in the minority communities, the market share has ranged from about 20% in Wyandanch to 33% in Freeport and Elmont.
-Agents practicing under the license of smaller, locally based brokerages service most of the listings in Long Island's eight minority communities.
+Agents practicing under the license of smaller, locally based brokerages service most of the listings in Long Island's eight minority communities.288 will help to ensure equal and fair access to housing is being provided to all, regardless of their race or ethnicity.

 Many agents appeared to make efforts to avoid the predominantly minority communities of Long Island.
 During Newsday's paired testing investigation, 211 listings located in minority communities fell within the home search parameters provided by the paired testers.
 However, agents only recommended 15 homes in these areas, often exclusively to the minority testers.
+289 ii.
+Recommendation: Disseminate a Model Fair Housing Policy

 One measure that the industry can undertake immediately is to open offices in underserved or underrepresented communities.
-Opening offices and maintaining a presence in a neighborhood will help to ensure equal and fair access to housing is being provided to all, regardless of their race or ethnicity.
+Opening offices and maintaining a presence in a neighborhood